PeakIndicators/Getting-Started-On-Azure-ML/Work-with-Data-in-Azure-ML-code.md

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/46.PNG)

 ## Dataset versioning
-Datasets can be *versioned*, enabling you to track historical versions of datasets that were used in experiments, and reproduce those experiments with data in the same state.
+Datasets can be *versioned*, enabling you to track historical versions of datasets that were used in experiments and reproduce those experiments with data in the same state.

 You can create a new version of a dataset by registering it with the same name as a previously registered dataset and specifying the **create_new_version** property: